fu-sen/Nekoweb-MkDocs/README.md

 13. Enter `NEKOWEB_API_KEY` in Name and API Key in Value.
 14. Select `New repository secrets`.
 15. Enter `NEKOWEB_COOKIE` in Name and Cookie Token in Value.
+16. Select `New repository secrets`.
+17. Enter `NEKOWEB_DIRECTORY` in output directory on Nekoweb
-16. Commit to a GitHub project: `git push`
+18. Commit to a GitHub project: `git push`

 Cookie Token is optional.

 ## Note

-If you have created your own `cursor.png` or `elements.css` ,
-please include the file in the `docs/` folder.
+If you have created your own `cursor.png` or `elements.css` , please include the file in the `docs/` folder.

 ## Build error